JahanzaibTayyab/Batch-47/typescript/online-session-21-sep/readme.md

   .catch((error) => {
     console.error(error); // Handle errors
   });

-In this example, fetchData returns a promise that resolves with the data or rejects with an error message.
-You can use .then() to handle the successful case and .catch() to handle errors.

-Promises provide a structured and readable way to work with asynchronous code in JavaScript, making it easier to manage complex asynchronous operations and handle errors effectively.

 ```

+In this example, `fetchData` returns a promise that resolves with the data or rejects with an error message.
+You can use `.then()` to handle the successful case and `.catch()` to handle errors.

+## Benefits of Using Promises

+- **More readable and structured code:** Promises provide a more concise and readable way to write asynchronous code compared to callback-based approaches.
+- **Better error handling:** Promises allow you to handle errors in a more centralized way, making your code more robust.
+- **Chaining promises:** Promises can be chained together to create complex workflows, making it easier to manage asynchronous code.

+## Conclusion

+Promises are a powerful tool for handling asynchronous code in JavaScript.
+They provide a more structured, readable, and maintainable way to write asynchronous code compared to traditional callback-based approaches.